virtapi/virtapi/README.md

 ---

 ## Project description
 This project aims to provide an open-source API to orchastrate a dynamic cloud infrastructure.
 The API is licensed under the [GNU Affero General Public License](LICENSE).The goal is to not only manage the host systems, but also the virtual machines itself and storage nodes (ceph) to provide an all-in-one solution that is flexible enough to handle several thousand machines and multiple different virtualization technologies.
 The API has a focus on secure development to provide an interface for direct customer contact.
 A description of one possible infrastructure design is available [here](cloud_infrastructure.md).
-Here is a detailed description for all resources (visualised at [Entity Relationship Modell](#entity-relationship-modell)):
+Here is a detailed description for all resources (visualised at [Entity Relationship Model](#entity-relationship-model)):

 ### Node
 Every physical server is described as a resource from the type node (table **node**).
 Each node has several attributes (multiple IP-Addresses, FQDN...).
 The IP attributes are mandatory.
 A node also needs a defined state (attribute **state_id**, table **node_state**), examples are "running", "in maintenance".